folksgl/challenger/.github/CONTRIBUTING.md

 ## How to contribute to Challenger

 #### **Setting up a development environment**
-* First things first, clone the repository or branch you wish to work on.
+* First things first, clone the Challenger repository or branch you wish to work on.
 * Set up googletest.
 This includes compiling the project.
 Directions for that can be found in the googletest project.
 * Once googletest is installed, set the GTEST_DIR var in the makefile.
 By default this is set to $(HOME)/googletest.